Documenting Your Artwork: Photography Tips for Artists

 Moving through installations reveals spatial experience photographs can't capture.
 Consider video walkthroughs, even informal smartphone documentation, supplementing still images.

-Coordinate with galleries for professional documentation:
+Coordinate with galleries for professional documentation (see NYFA's documentation guide):

 Ensure accurate color representation: